glacials/splits-io/docs/api.md

 </details>

 ### WebSockets
-Splits.io broadcasts updates to [Race][race] in realtime over WebSockets.
+Splits.io broadcasts updates to [Races][race] in realtime over WebSockets.
 We use WebSockets only to push changes from Splits.io to clients; to send data the other way, you must use the REST APIs above.

 <details>